charliewhitfield/ivoyager_table_importer/README.md

 # I, Voyager - Table Importer

 **_This is a Work-in-Progress addon.
-The functionality currently exists in I, Voyager's core submodule 'ivoyager', but the plan is to separate it out as a Godot Editor plugin.
+It currently works as a submodule in an addons directory, but it's not yet a proper Godot Editor plugin.
 See proposal [here](https://github.com/orgs/ivoyager/discussions/11)._**

 **_WIP readme for the plugin follows..._**